 How do we fight food insecurity in our community?

 At Waste Not, we rescue and deliver excess perishable food to our community in need.
-Our program provides a resource for our network of nonprofits that care for families and individuals to avoid going hungry.
-Our trucks are on the road six days a week, delivering up to 10,000 pounds of food a day to feed the Valley’s hungry men, women, and children.
+Our program provides a resource for our network of nonprofits that care for families and individuals that are food insecure.
+Our trucks are on the road six days a week, delivering up to 15,000 pounds of food a day to feed the Valley’s hungry men, women, and children.

 We fed over 75,000 people last year and we expect to feed even more this year.
-We rescued 3 million pounds of food last year alone.
-Our work is far from over and we hope to add a sixth route so our impact can extend even further to get us closer to our goal that no request for food will go unanswered.
+We rescued almost 3 million pounds of food last year alone and are on track to rescue more.
+However, our work is far from over, there is still more food to be rescued and hungry mouths to feed, and we hope to add a sixth route so our impact can extend even further to get us closer to our goal that no request for food will go unanswered.

 How can you get involved?